 5. Simple Habit

 Simple Habit is another well known meditation app, which offers 5 minute meditations.
 It can be downloaded for free and give you access to limited lessons from experienced teachers.
 Additionally, you can also set your goals and choose from one off sessions or a series of lessons.
 The premium subscription gives you access to 1000+ meditation lessons.

-Pricing: The app is free to download and the premium membership is for $30 for 3 months, $90 per year or $299 for a lifetime membership.
+Pricing: While you can download the app for free, the premium membership is for $30 for 3 months, $90 per year or $299 for a lifetime membership.

-Platforms: Simple Habit is available for both the iPhone and Android.
+Platforms: Simple Habit is available for iPhone and Android devices.